• Skip to main content

 If you’re looking for somewhere to stay before taking the ferry to Cumberland Island, the St. Mary’s/Jacksonville KOA is the perfect place.
 Not only do they have cabins and traditional campsites, but they also have air-conditioned teepees with televisions and real beds.
 You also get free breakfast and use of their pool, mini-golf course, and playground.

-Tiny Houses, Getaway Chattahoochee, Suches
+Tiny Houses, Postcards Chattahoochee, Suches

 If you’re looking for even more places to go glamping in Georgia, check out the many options in Georgia State Parks and this article on 365 Atlanta Traveler.